talk2viren/umermansoor.github.io/_posts/2016-05-15-7-deadly-sins-of-mobile-websites.md

 ## The 3rd deadly sin: Crappy Navigation

 Hidden menus, hover objects, small buttons, small radio buttons, buttons that are too close to each other, the list goes on.
 Imagine, you're travelling in a municipal bus  which is jerking you around like no roller coaster would, while you are trying to *upvote* the new kitten video.
-But you can't seem to click the damn button.
-Every time you try, it opens the link besides that button - every link left or right seems to work and no matter how hard you try, you just cannot press the damn button.
-And who do you blame for your misery - there's only one culprit - your. fat. finger.
+But you can't land your finger on the damn button.
+Every time you try, it opens the link besides that button - every link left or right seems to work and no matter how hard you try.
+And who do you blame for your misery: your. fat. fingers.

 ![Will I get it to land on the right link this time?]({{ site.url }}/img/7deadly/5.jpg) *Will I get it to land on the right link this time?*

 ## The 4th deadly sin: Different Content/Theme from the Desktop Version

-Often times, the mobile website looks so different from the desktop version that I start wondering if they I'm the right website.
+Often times, the mobile website looks so different from the desktop version that I start wondering if I'm the right website.
 If the mobile website has a very different layout and navigation, it's asking **users to go through another learning curve**.
 No thanks.

 ![Desktop vs Mobile version.
 Is this the same site?
 Where did the content go?]({{ site.url }}/img/7deadly/6.jpg) *Desktop vs Mobile version.
 Is this the same site?
 Where did the content go?*